 In this chapter, we describe the different types of the export views that can be created and the format of each of these views.
 While Master Data Services provides no direct Extract, Transform, and Load (ETL) features of any kind, the Integration Management functional area of the Master Data Manager web application (or “web UI”) can facilitate your integration processes by providing a wide variety of views to assist in the loading of downstream systems.

-Master Data Services can provide value for a project that keeps the data locked in its entities by providing process around the data management; however, to meet the operational or analytical needs of a master data management project, organizations need to transport stored data downstream to subscribing systems.
+Master Data Services can provide value for a project that keeps the data locked in its entities by providing processes around the data management; however, to meet the operational or analytical needs of a master data management project, organizations need to transport stored data downstream to subscribing systems.
 To insulate organizations from the complex object model necessary to manage performance and the customization necessary within MDS, the developers created a subscription view layer.

 You can create subscription views within the Integration Management functional area of the web UI, or by using the web service.
 The web service refers to these views as export views, but we’ll use “subscription views” and “export views” interchangeably.

 The following table shows the available subscription view formats.
-When you create a subscription view, you have to choose which format you want to use.
+When you create a subscription view, you must choose which format you want to use.
 There are two major types of subscription views within MDS: attribute views and hierarchy views.
 Attribute views display the data stored for leaf, consolidated, or collection members in an easily consumable tabular view.
 Hierarchy views provide relationship data for all types of relationships in MDS, whether explicit or derived hierarchies or collection members.
 Collection member relationships can only be displayed in a parent-child format.
 An additional view is available for derived and explicit hierarchies.
 It contains a row for each member and the parentage all the way to the top consolidation in the hierarchy; this view is considered level-based.

 |View Format||Description of View|